stronnag/msp_set_rx/README.md

 If the failsafe mode is commanded (`-fs`), then no RC data is sent between 40s and 50s.
 This will cause the FS to enter failsafe for this period.

+## Other examples

+The [flightlog2kml](https://github.com/stronnag/bbl2kml) project contains a tool [fl2sitl](https://github.com/stronnag/bbl2kml/wiki/fl2sitl) that replays a blackbox log using the [INAV SITL](https://github.com/iNavFlight/inav/blob/master/docs/SITL/SITL.md).
+Specifically, this uses MSP and MSP_SET_RAW_RC to establish vehicle characteristics, monitor the vehicle status, arm the vehicle and set RC values for AETR and switches during log replay simulation to effectively "fly" the SITL for the recorded flight.

+The MSP initialisation, MSP status monitoring and MSP RC management code is in [msp.go](https://github.com/stronnag/bbl2kml/blob/master/pkg/sitlgen/msp.go), specifically the `init()` and `run()` functions.
+Arming / disarming in [sitlgen.go](https://github.com/stronnag/bbl2kml/blob/master/pkg/sitlgen/sitlgen.go), `arm_action()` function.

+This is more comprehensive (and complex) example.

 ## Caveats

 * Ensure you provide (at least) 5Hz RX data, but don't overload the FC; MSP is a request-response protocol, don't just "spam" the FC via a high frequency timer and ignore the responses.